BC Library Trustees' Association

 Advocacy is a central part of our responsibilities as library trustees.

 It is also a core part of BCLTA’s work.
-BCLTA supports Trustees in their advocacy efforts by providing training and resources (such as the Trustee Orientation Program, workshops at the annual library conference, etc.).
-BCLTA also works on behalf of all trustees by advocating for libraries at the provincial level and by working with other library-related organizations such as the BC Library Association, Canadian Library Trustees’ Association, and others.
+BCLTA supports trustees in their advocacy efforts by providing training and resources (such as the Trustee Orientation Program, workshops at the annual library conference, etc.).
+BCLTA also works on behalf of all trustees by advocating for libraries at the provincial level and by working with other library-related organizations such as the BC Library Association, the Association of BC Public Library Directors, the Canadian Library Trustees’ Association, and others.

 Advocacy is about making sure that libraries are valued, supported and connected to the community.
 As trustees we know that libraries are a vital part of peoples’ lives.
 We know that they provide well-used and invaluable services, community enrichment and lifelong learning.
 But libraries can also be taken for granted.